jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 Whether and how files are cached is specified in the configuration subsection of each individual resource.

 IMPORTANT!
-It may be nescessary to run asset pipeline management tools against a Module File to pre-load the cache before you can run the code generation tools, in cases where the file data is to be inserted.
+It may be necessary to run asset pipeline management tools against a Module File to pre-load the cache before you can run the code generation tools, in cases where the file data is to be inserted.

 ### Resource Data Packing